Jkarage/golang-learn/Unit 7: Interfaces/interfaces.md

 The order in which methods appear is immaterial.
 All that matters is the set of methods.

 An interface with more methods gives places much demands on the type that implements it.
-Now what about an interface without any method.
+Now what about an interface without any method?

 ```golang
     type any interface {}